LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Related works

 Given that PBS becomes less effective for MAPF instances with high densities of agents and obstacles, \cite{chan2023greedy} introduced Greedy PBS (GPBS).
 GPBS utilizes greedy strategies to enhance PBS by minimizing the number of collisions between agents.
 In essence, GPBS employs the numbers of conflicts and conflicting pairs as heuristics to guide the search on its low and high levels, respectively.

 PBS can be regarded as a special decomposition of MAPF instances, where each subproblem involves only one agent.
-Unlike PBS, our decomposition does not necessitate that every subproblem contain only one agent, while still preserving completeness.
+Unlike PBS, our decomposition does not necessitate that every subproblem contain only one agent, so our decomposition has less loss of solvability.
 Additionally, our decomposition serves as an auxiliary component rather than an isolated method, making it applicable to a wide range of MAPF algorithms.